 The landscape of Edmonton has changed drastically from expansive urban sprawl, to the addition of the ice district in downtown.
 The food scene has expanded to offer new and unique gastronomical delights.
 The demographics of the city have changed.
 The diversity of Edmonton residents has expanded, and more communities of colour have emerged in different spaces across the city.
 These are all positive shifts in the placement of Edmonton’s promise to attract and expand social, economic, and cultural growth in the city.

 However, some things have not changed that are holding Edmonton back.
 As a city we are shackled to the economic boom and bust cycle of the oil and gas industry.
-According to a recent report, “The Best and Worst places to be Women in Canada, 2019”, Edmonton ranked #25 out of a total of 26 cities.
+According to a recent report, “The Best and Worst Places to Be a Woman in Canada, 2019”, Edmonton ranked #25 out of a total of 26 cities.
 Women in Edmonton are under-represented in political spaces and organizational leadership positions.
 As a city, Edmonton has one of the highest rates of domestic violence across Canada.

 International Day for the Elimination of Racial Discrimination